 Beyond Patchwork coincides with a milestone in the artist's career.
-Wells' work is being written into the canon of exceptional Black American textile arts via the first monograph devoted to her long career, to be published by University of Alabama Press in September 2024 and complemented by the survey exhibition Picture This: The Story Quilts of Yvonne Wells, on view

-Co-authored by Wells and University of Alabama Professor Stacy Morgan, the monograph will span nearly five decades of Wells' output and include scholarly essays as well as more than 100 color plates of her quilts.
+Wells' work is being written into the canon of exceptional Black American textile arts via the first monograph devoted to her career, to be published by University of Alabama Press in September 2024.
+Co-authored by Wells and University of Alabama Professor Stacy Morgan, this comprehensive publication will span nearly five decades of Wells' output and include scholarly essays as well as more than 100 color plates of her quilts.
+The related exhibition Picture This: The Story Quilts of Yvonne Wells, will be on view at Paul R. Jones Museum in Tuscaloosa, Alabama from August 2 to September 27, 2024.